sidequest-studios/ai-chain/README.md

   ]);
 ```

-Here's how to define a ModelLink.
+### Defining a Model Link

 ModelLink is an extension of Open AI's CreateChatCompletionRequest, so you can pass in any of the properties defined in the Open AI docs.

-The additional properties are:

-- name: the name of the link
-- template: an array of TemplateBlocks that are used to build the prompt.
-You can use the results of previous links in your templates with the {{variable}} notation.
+You can pass in a normal `messages` property, or you can use `templates`. `templates` is an array of `MessageTemplate`.
+A `MessageTemplate` is similar to the normal message you would pass to Open AI, but instead of `content` it has `contentBlocks`.

+`contentBlocks` are useful for programtically including blocks of text in the prompt.
+Each content block is composed of a `template` and an `include` property.
+If `include` is true, the template will be included in the prompt.
+If `include` is false, the template will not be included in the prompt.
+This is useful for conditionally including text in the prompt based on the result of a previous link.

+The modelLink also has extra parameters to control cleanup functions. `autoNewLineContent` defaults to true.
+If set to false, it will use a space.
+You do not need to add leading/trailing spaces between contentBlocks. `removeDoubleSpaces` defaults to true.
+If set to true, it will remove double spaces.

 ```

+const nameShouldBeFourLetters = true;

 const getRandomName: ModelLink = {
 name: "getRandomName",
+temparature: 0,
+autoNewLineContent: false, // defaults to true.
+If set to false, it will use a space.
+You do not need to add leading/trailing spaces between contentBlocks.
+removeDoubleSpaces: true, // defaults to true.
-  template: [
+contentBlocks: [
 {
-      content: `Come up with one first name that start with the letter {{getRandomletter}}`,
+template: `Come up with one first name that start with the letter {{getRandomletter}}`,
 include: true,
+},
+{
+template: `The name should be four letters long`,
+include: nameShouldBeFourLetters,
 },
 ],
 };

 ```

 ## Full Example

 ```

     // Define links
     const getRandomletter: FunctionLink = () => {
       const letters = "abcdefghijklmnopqrstuvwxyz";